bobthebuilder4life/web-auto-cliker/README.md

 Im making a new version working for cookie cliker.

+just press the bookmared thing, then press the buttion you want ti auto click, then done!

 This auto clicker has an CPS counter and clicker counter.

 To stop it you need to press "S"